 It goes without saying that Josie has a passion for the environment.
 Having spent time at The Centre for Alternative Technology in Wales, she became interested in environmental topics and more importantly the need to live and demonstrate these techniques.
 Linked to The Information Centre at Butterfly she felt it could become a brilliant demonstrational place, where techniques used throughout the site were described and educated about.
-Coupled to that, International links to universities and like minded people could bring in new ideas and appropriate technologies.
+Coupled to that, International links to universities and likeminded people could bring in new ideas and appropriate technologies.

+For anyone with an environmental skill to teach, it is the perfect place to come and share it, whether here at Butterfly or at a local school or government building.
+Coupled together with how to do hand outs in The Information Centre it has massive potential.
 Ideas for the future include; a wood-reducing stove, a solar drying rack, a herb spiral, a turf roof, rainwater harvester, alternative building techniques, wind power and solar energy.
 Please see our Wish List if you would like to make these dreams a reality for Butterfly Space.

 If you are interested in volunteering, please see our Volunteer Package page.
 If you would like to contribute to this project but you are unable to make it over to Malawi, please see our Make A Donation page.